Secondary School Apprenticeship (SSA)

 Students enrolled in these courses go to work and attend high school at the same time.
 That means they have found an employer who is willing to take them on (and pay them) as an apprentice – at least until their high school graduation.
 School counsellors may be able to offer help with this step.

-Students that are 15 or older can enrol in this program – they must also formally register with the Industry Training Authority as Youth Apprentices.
+Students that are 15 or older can enroll in this program – they must also formally register with the Industry Training Authority as Youth Apprentices.
 Successful completion of the program earns students 16 credits towards graduation.
-Some may also qualify for the SSA Scholarship – a $1000 award given to students for sustained and exceptional work as an apprentice.
+Some may also qualify for the SSA Award – a $1000 award given to students for sustained and exceptional work as an apprentice.